LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/more-dom.rst

    b.
 You can select elements by *id attribute* value
    c.
 You can select elements by *tag* name
    d.
 All of the above

-.. admonition:: Question

-   What is the difference between the document and window variables?